E73707/E-commerce-back-end/README.md

 ## description

-Employee Tracker is a command-line application that allows users to view, add, update, and delete Products, Categories, and Tags in an e commerce backend application.
+E-commerce back end is a command-line application that allows users to view, add, update, and delete Products, Categories, and Tags in an e commerce backend application.
 The application uses Node.js, MySQL and sequelize to manage information.

 ## Table of contents